annadelahsiao/annadelahsiao/README.md

 # Hi there, I'm Anna 👋

 💬 A product designer who specializes in crafting complex designs, prototyping, and usability testing. <br><br>
 ⚡ Do I code?
-Yes, not like a pro but can be a pro with Generative AI chatbots ;) <br>
-I am more proficient in HTML and CSS, a little bit in Java and JavaScript.
+Yes, not like a pro but can be a pro with Generative AI chatbots ;) I am more proficient in HTML and CSS, a little bit in Java and JavaScript.
 <br><br><br>
 [![VISIT MY PORTFOLIO](https://img.shields.io/badge/VISIT%20MY%20PORTFOLIO-black?style=for-the-badge)](https://www.annahsiao.design/)
 [![LinkedIn: annadelahsiao](https://img.shields.io/badge/-LinkedIn-0077B5?style=for-the-badge&logo=LinkedIn&logoColor=white)](https://www.linkedin.com/in/annadelahsiao/)